saswatigi/Putting-the-Cure-into-Strategic-Procurement/README.md

 ![](images/UNSPSC.PNG)

-### Cleaning process and feature engineering
+### Data Cleaning Process and Feature engineering
 Delete rows with:
-Supplier Name as 'Unknown'
+* Supplier Name as 'Unknown'
-Total Price <= $0
+* Total Price <= $0
-Item Name as blank of 'confidential'
+* Item Name as blank of 'confidential'
-Segment as blank
+* Segment as blank

-Bottom 20% of categories by line items placed into either Other Services or Other Goods
+Bottom 20% of categories by line item frequency where placed into either Other Services or Other Goods.

 ![](images/data.PNG)

-### Modelling brief overview
+### Modelling Overview
 The cleaned dataset was split data into 80% for training and 20% for test.
 3 separate TF-IDF NLP models on Supplier Name, Item Name and Item Description where created.
 After merging the matrices, the new sparse matrix was fitted to a weighted soft voting ensemble consisting of OnevsRest Logistic(4) Regression, ExtraTrees(3) and LinearSVC(0.5) models.